 What to Expect

 The parking options are the same for our outdoor performances as they are for performances in our indoor venues.
 Free parking will be available in Lot K. Because these events are shorter than our indoor events, parking in Mason Pond Deck will be hourly rather than a flat rate for events.
-ADA parking spaces are available on Mason Pond Drive.
-To access ADA parking, turn onto Mason Pond Drive from the traffic circle next to the Mason Pond Parking Deck.
-More information about parking options
+Accessible parking spaces are available on Mason Pond Drive (turn onto Mason Pond Drive from the traffic circle next to the Mason Pond Parking Deck) or in the Buchanan Parking Lot, building 4 on the map (turn onto Mason Pond Drive via Patriot Circle, then make a right into Buchanan Lot).
+More information about parking options.